flutter/plugins/packages/firebase_storage/README.md

   // For example: you could use the uploadTask.events stream in a StreamBuilder instead
   // to show your user what the current status is.
 In that case, you would not need to cancel any
   // subscription as StreamBuilder handles this automatically.

-  // In this case, every StorageTaskEvent concerning the upload is printed to the logs. print('EVENT ${event.type}');
+  // Here, every StorageTaskEvent concerning the upload is printed to the logs. print('EVENT ${event.type}');
 });